 Kristian Bertel has contributed to the National Geographic Your Shot community with an assignment called ‘Quest for Happiness‘.
 Curated by Matthieu Paley, a National Geographic photographer this assignment is about to photograph happiness.
 We should think about what happiness is meaning to ourselves and think about what things that makes us happy and is it being close to loved ones or being part of a community or having good access to an education or health facilities.
 Nat Geo would like us to photograph what makes happiness.

-As Matthieu says it: ”- You may immediately have ideas to photograph obvious moments like someone smiling or a couple sharing a tender embrace, but please try to see deeper than an outward emotion.
+As Matthieu is saying it: ”- You may immediately have ideas to photograph obvious moments like someone smiling or a couple sharing a tender embrace, but please try to see deeper than an outward emotion.
 Show us the ingredients necessary in society to create a sense of happiness in a population.
 Create a strong image that will expand our understanding of what brings happiness to people in different cultures and environments.
 Does having easy access to the outdoors bring happiness?
 What about a clean environment, a sense of safety or a neighborhood that is united?
 I know this might sound difficult to achieve.
 Think about happiness in a deep sense, but remain factual and evocative in your image, walk the fine line between poetry and facts”, he says.

 What is happiness?